NullCGT/CrecelleHack/doc/variantfixes.md

     much more quickly for them.
 This includes both positive intrinsics as well as negative ones, such as terminal illness.
 They also forget spells twice as quickly.
+- New Materials
+  - Nightiron.
+    - Generates very rarely.
+    - -1 damage during the day, +3 at night.
+    - Treated as iron for material hatred purposes.
+  - Salt
+    - Instantly destroyed by water.
+    - +3 damage to slashing weapons.
+    - Sears the flesh of mummies.
 ## New Items
 - Spellbook of Aqua Bolt
+- Salt Crystal
+- Salt Wand

 # 1.4
 ## Object Materials Patch